 Corn plants don’t usually need pruning, though you may wish to trim it to achieve a shape or size that suits your space.
 To reduce your corn plant’s height, simply cut the top off horizontally, with a pair of sharp scissors.
 You may also want to trim the leaves that have turned brown or that look damaged and unhealthy.
 You can do so by removing them right from the nodes (where the leaves sprout from the branch).

-Indoor plants may attract mealybugs or spider mites.
-To prevent bugs from attaching to your corn plant, clean the leaves regularly.
-Shower your plants with a spray bottle and a drop of a gentle, natural cleaner to remove pests and dust.
+Shower your plants with a spray bottle and a drop of a gentle, natural cleaner like Neem Oil to remove pests and dust.
 If your corn plant deteriorates because of an infestation, use an insecticide spray or specialized spider mite spray.

 Repotting Dracaena Fragrans

 The corn plant should be repotted annually to encourage growth and to ensure that it’s happy and healthy.
 This is an easy process and all you have to do it to lift it gently from its current pot and remove the attached soil while trying not to damage its roots.
 Place the plant into a larger pot and pour fresh potting soil around its base.
 Don’t squeeze the new soil too tightly, as you risk preventing proper drainage.

 Dracaena Fragrans, also known as Corn Plant or Dragon Tree is an adaptable plant that can easily be grown indoors.
 Whether you’re a novice gardener or an experienced one, you’ll soon make friends with this versatile ornamental plant.

 Now that you know everything about growing and caring for Dracaena Fragrans, you just have to buy one and to choose a nice container that will compliment your interior design.